GODPG/Data-Mining-2.0/README.md

 # Decision Trees & PCA Analysis

 This project contains three experimental scripts using the Iris dataset and the Breast Cancer Wisconsin datasets.
-It demonstrates decision tree classification and PCA dimensionality reduction, and includes an additional script for visualizing the decision tree structure.
+It demonstrates decision tree classification and PCA dimensionality reduction, 和 includes an additional script for visualizing the decision tree structure.See Homework1.2Report.pdf for details

 ## Contents

 - **Problem 1:**
-  Use the Iris dataset to construct binary decision trees with different maximum depths, comparing Recall, Precision, and F1 Score.
+  Use the Iris dataset to construct binary decision trees with different maximum depths, comparing Recall, Precision, 和 F1 Score.

 - **Problem 2:**
   Use the Breast Cancer Wisconsin discrete dataset to build a decision tree with a maximum depth of 2.
-It calculates the Entropy, Gini, and Misclassification Error at the first split, and analyzes the information gain along with the selected feature and threshold.
+It calculates the Entropy, Gini, 和 Misclassification Error at the first split, 和 analyzes the information gain along with the selected feature and threshold.

 - **Problem 3:**
   Use the Breast Cancer Wisconsin continuous dataset.
-Train a decision tree on the original data, then perform PCA for dimensionality reduction (using 1 and 2 principal components) and compare the performance (F1 Score, Precision, Recall, and confusion matrix).
+Train a decision tree on the original data, then perform PCA for dimensionality reduction (using 1 and 2 principal components) and compare the performance (F1 Score, Precision, Recall, 和 confusion matrix).

 ## Dependencies